 According to the American Automobile Association, over 75 percent of drivers 65 years of age or older reported using one or more medications, but less than one-third understood how the medications could impact driving performance.

 The Insurance Information Institute reported that drivers 65 years of age or older were involved in 1,158 pedestrian fatalities (19 percent of total pedestrian fatalities) in one recent year.

 According to the institute’s study, the 4,122 drivers 65 years of age to 74 years of age in fatal crashes in 2016 represented 11.8 percent of the 26,070,715 licensed drivers.
 People 75 years of age or older accounted for 15,633,421 licensed drivers and were involved in 2,971 crashes.

 Legal Help for People Harmed in Senior Driver Car Accidents in Atlanta

 If you sustained catastrophic injuries or your loved one was killed in a accident caused by an elderly driver in Atlanta, you do not have to deal with an insurance company on your own.
 You should get help from an experienced Atlanta personal injury lawyer.
 Legal representation will give you the best chance of recovering every dollar of compensation you need and deserve.

-The Champion Firm, P.C. represents residents of and visitors to Atlanta, and many other surrounding areas of Georgia.
+The Champion Firm, Personal Injury Attorneys, P.C. represents residents of and visitors to Atlanta, and many other surrounding areas of Georgia.
 Call us or contact us online to schedule a free consultation.